 - Drug Endangered Children (DEC): We have also partnered with DEC in order to intervene on behalf of drug endangered children by rescuing, defending, sheltering, and supporting them.
 This website serves as a portal where you will find resources for parents and professionals.

-- Child and Family Ombudsman: Montana’s new ombudsman program offers citizens concerned about child safety an opportunity to work with agencies and providers across the state who care for children at risk of abuse or neglect.
-To view the Child & Family Ombudsman 2015 Report, click here.
-To request assistance, fill out this form Assistance Request Form: PDF Doc.(fillable on-line)
+- Child and Family Ombudsman: Montana’s Ombudsman Program offers citizens concerned about child safety an opportunity to work with agencies and providers across the state who care for children at risk of abuse or neglect.

 To return the form: